 i live by this bra. it is perfection, i promise. before i got this thing, i didn’t think it was possible for me to go strapless.

-as you can see i am very passionate on this topic. haha!posted almost 5 years ago
+as you can see i am very passionate on this topic. haha!posted over 5 years ago